 Call us on 028 51948 or email us at firstname.lastname@example.org to make a reservation.
-We always welcome walk-ins, but to be safe it is best to have a booking.
+We always welcome walk-ins, but to be safe it is best to have a booking or call ahead.

 Our course dates for 2017 are available at the cookery class section of the website, take a look here.

 Some of you will know us well as this point, but others will be new to us and you may be wondering what this, what we, are all about.
 So, for those of you that are new to the Good Things in life or those of you that have forgotten since last summer - here’s what you need to know.

 Good Things is the creation of chef, boss and mother extraordinaire, Carmel Somers.
 Carmel is a passionate chef who cooks simple and fresh food.
 Her timeline goes something like this…

 Carmel trained in Paris after being told if she wanted to learn about good food:

 “Well, you’ve just got to go to Paris”.

 So off she went.
 She worked in Lous Landes and also with John Desmond (of Heir Island) and cooked for families as well as au pairing.
 She temporarily returned to Ireland before moving to England where she worked in many different restaurants, learning what she could along the way.
 From Whites of Cricklade to Bibendum in London to Sally Clarke's and Markwicks in Bristol.
 In these food Meccas she soaked up all the knowledge she now utilises daily.
 Then, years later, she and her three daughters relocated to West Cork.
 Durrus, to be precise.

 She, typically, summarises this wonderful tale by saying: